Emacs normally does not save backup files for source files that are

 VC mode does much of its work by running the shell commands for the

 appropriate version control system.
-If vc-command-messages is
+If vc-command-messages has

-it runs, and additional messages when the commands finish.
+to indicate which shell commands it runs, and logs additional messages

 Normally checkin operations are done synchronously; that is, Emacs waits until the checkin has completed before doing anything else.
 This can be inconvenient for repositories in which the checkin operation is slow, such as Git repositories where you check in changes to very large files, or Mercurial repositories with a very large number of files.